Wynoochee River

 The Wynoochee River is a 60 mi long river located in the Olympic Peninsula in the U.S. state of Washington.

 Etymology

 The name Wynoochee comes from the Lower Chehalis placename /xʷənúɬč/, meaning "shifting".
+The earliest recorded use of the geographic name is March 1, 1854.

 Course

 A tributary of the Chehalis River, the Wynoochee River rises in the Olympic Mountains within the Olympic National Park and flows generally south.
 Its drainage basin is 218 sqmi in area.

+Wynoochee Canyon

+The river has created Wynoochee Canyon in the hills it passes through.
+The wreckage of a train including locomotive and rail cars blown up and smashed during the making of 1961 film Ring of Fire is in the canyon.